voltaney/flutter-touch-sender/README.md

 - Implemented in Flutter, which may cause some overhead due to the gesture arena mechanism.
 - Touch data is currently handled in [Flutter's logical pixels](https://api.flutter.dev/flutter/dart-ui/FlutterView/devicePixelRatio.html), not in physical screen coordinates.
+- Currently, only single-touch is supported.
+Multi-touch support is not yet implemented.

 ## Related Projects